-Because occupations involving physical labor dominate the local economy, Mount Olive is generally considered to be a blue-collar town.
-48.60% of the Mount Olive workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Mount Olive is a town of production and manufacturing workers, service providers, and professionals.
-There are especially a lot of people living in Mount Olive who work in farm management occupations (8.28%), teaching (7.33%), and sales jobs (6.49%).
+Mount Olive is a blue-collar town, with 38.62% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Mount Olive is a town of service providers, production and manufacturing workers, and sales and office workers.
+There are especially a lot of people living in Mount Olive who work in food service (14.30%), teaching (9.31%), and office and administrative support (9.09%).

-Being a small town, Mount Olive does not have a public transit system used by locals to get to and from work.
+Mount Olive is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Mount Olive are slightly less educated than the national average of 21.84% for the average city or town: 14.10% of adults in Mount Olive have a bachelor's degree or advanced degree
+The percentage of adults in Mount Olive with college degrees is slightly lower than the national average of 21.84% for all communities.
+16.07% of adults in Mount Olive have a bachelor's degree or advanced degree.

-The per capita income in Mount Olive in 2010 was $15,674, which is low income relative to North Carolina and the nation.
-This equates to an annual income of $62,696 for a family of four.
-Mount Olive also has one of the higher rates of people living in poverty in the nation, with 34.06% of its population below the federal poverty line.
+The per capita income in Mount Olive in 2018 was $27,922, which is upper middle income relative to North Carolina, and middle income relative to the rest of the US.
+This equates to an annual income of $111,688 for a family of four.
+However, Mount Olive contains both very wealthy and poor people as well.

 Mount Olive is an extremely ethnically-diverse town.
 The people who call Mount Olive home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Mount Olive residents report their race to be Black or African-American, followed by White.
-Mount Olive also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 13.13% of the town’s residents.
-Important ancestries of people in Mount Olive include Haitian, Irish, German, and Scottish.
+Important ancestries of people in Mount Olive include Haitian, English, Irish, German, and African.

 The most common language spoken in Mount Olive is English.
-Other important languages spoken here include Spanish and French Creole.
+Other important languages spoken here include French and French Creole.